March 9, 2016

 Kazuyo Sejima studied at the Japan Women’s University where she received a master’s degree in architecture in 1981.
 Shortly thereafter she worked in the office of architect Toyo Ito.
 Kazuyo Sejima has taught at Princeton University and Tama Art University among other institutions, and with her partner Ryue Nishizawa curated the 12th International Architecture Exhibition of the Venice Biennial in 2010.
 She and Ryue Nishizawa were named Pritzker Architecture Prize Laureates that same year.

-Jeffrey Inaba is a founding principal of Inaba Williams, a New York-based design firm.
-He is also the founding director of CLAB at Columbia University, a group that studies new relationships between architecture and technology and the author of numerous publications including Adaptation: Architecture, Technology and the City (2012).
+After the lecture, Jeffrey Inaba will moderate a discussion with Sejima.
+Inaba is a founding principal of Inaba Williams, a New York-based design firm.
+He is also the founding director of CLAB at Columbia University, a group that studies new relationships between architecture and technology, and the author of numerous publications, including Adaptation: Architecture, Technology and the City (2012).